-Masters in Literature & Writing MFA Degree Programs in Alabama
+Masters in Writing and Literature Graduate Programs in Alabama

 Masters in Literature and Writing programs offer students the opportunity to take their theoretical literary knowledge or proficiency in written modalities to the next level of professionalism and academics.
 Whether your passion is creative writing or English Literature, choose from a variety of masters and master of fine arts (mfa) degree program options.
 While you can find general Master of Arts in Literature and Writing Programs, concentrations within these fields may have their own appeal and warrant some consideration for those seeking to fine-tune a particular skill-set or aptitude.

 Masters in Literature and Writing MFA Degree Program Basics in Alabama

 Typically, Masters in Literature and Writing Degrees are 1 to 2-year programs if completed full-time.
 This may mean 33 hours of graduate course work, or thesis programs, it could break down to 27 hours of coursework with the additional 6 hours of graded coursework applying to the thesis component.
 You can expect some variables in terms of programs and graduate schools.

 Prospective applicants to Writing and Literature Masters Programs are usually expected to have earned a Bachelor’s degree and maintained a minimum undergraduate GPA of 3.00 or higher.
 Other application materials might include transcripts, a statement of purpose, multiple letters of recommendation and possibly a written essay or writing sample.
 The GRE scores may or may not be required depending on the university and program.